 Author: H. A. Rey

-Illustrator: Hans Augusto Reyersbach later known as H. A. Rey
+Illustrator: Hans Augusto Reyersbach aka H. A. Rey

 Date of publication: 1937